Owmacohe/owmacohe.github.io/pantry/articles/🪝 harvest.md

 [🚀 starships] designed for the purpose of harvesting [🪨 Remora] and other deep-[sparce|⚫ The Sparce] materials.
 Either sneaky and under-weaponized, or massive and heavily-protected.

+A common superstition among harvest-class trauler operators is the act of "paying the tax man".
+The practice involves jettisoning a notable amount of [🪨 Remora] cargo from their ships after their collection period has finished.
+This practice is in line with many leading theories about [Flow Re-materialization] and the nature of rebirth.
+It's both a religious and scientific procedure.

 ---

 ## **Lightweight**